Chiburator/master-scheduler/README.md

 # How to use the new version of MASTER

 The new version of MASTER is able to upload a schedule at runtime.
-There are two ways to generate and upload a schedule.
-If a filepath and a filename is submitted to MASTER as a parameter, MASTER will create a schedule from the file.
+There are two ways to generate a schedule.
+If a file path and a filename is submitted to MASTER as a parameter, MASTER will create a schedule from a log file.

     master_scheduler.py -dir "<FILE_PATH>" -f <FILE_NAME> ...

 Otherwise, MASTER will create a schedule by connecting to the __CPAN__ and reading the output.
 Once the __CPAN__ received the complete ETX-metric, MASTER will upload the schedule to the __distributor node__.
 The __CPAN__ and the __distributor node__ are currently hard-coded depending on the environment.
 For Cooja, MASTER will connect to localhost at port 60007 to upload the schedule.
 Received the ETX-metric automatically from a simulated node in Cooja is not implemented.
+A log file must be gathered from Cooja that MASTER will use as input.
 For the testbed at Kiel, MASTER will connect to node 8 as the __CPAN__ and node 7 as the __distributor node__.
-Changing the __CPAN__ or __distributor node__ in the configurations requires a change in the python file for MASTER.
+Changing the __CPAN__ or __distributor node__ in the configurations requires a change in the python file **master_scheduler.py** for MASTER.

 ## MASTER with Cooja (Windows)